For anyone wondering where Jugg of @juggandzigzag got her name and her origin story, here is the tale of the Pointer Sisters.

 Their housing was then again updated, complete with a litter pan which thankfully didn’t take long to be used correctly!
 They comfortably cuddle together on a feline heating pad with a simulated heartbeat stuffed animal for their extensive cat naps.

-Fostering is certainly not an easy undertaking and comes with sleepless, worrisome nights hoping your once abandoned charges are healthy and survive.
+Fostering is certainly not an easy undertaking.
+It comes with sleepless, worrisome nights hoping your once abandoned charges are healthy and survive.
 Then comes the task of helping them learn how to “cat”.

-But while all this drains your energy and may be heartbreaking when they are finally adopted into their fur-ever homes, nothing makes it more worthwhile then to see your temporary babies bring smiles to the faces of others.
-Knowing that you can keep helping other felines have a chance of survival is the continuing reminder to yourself to take in the next litter.
+While all this drains your energy and may be heartbreaking when they are finally adopted into their fur-ever homes.
+Nothing makes it more worthwhile then to see your temporary babies bring smiles to the faces of others.
+Knowing that you can keep helping other felines is the continuing reminder to yourself to take in the next litter.